 About Powell-Clinch Utility District

 Powell Clinch Utility District (PCUD) is a not-for-profit municipal utility serving portions of Anderson and Campbell counties.
 PCUD’s mission is To Provide Safe and Efficient Energy Service to Our Customers and since 1959 we have strived to accomplish this mission by providing superior customer service, professional safety-focused gas service and competitive gas rates.
 PCUD is headquartered in Rocky Top where its administrative office and operations facility are located.
 A branch office is located in LaFollette.
-PCUD offers natural and propane gas along with sales, service and installation of gas appliances.
-Presently PCUD serves approximately 17,000 customers, has 67 employees and its distribution system covers approximately 700 miles of gas main line.
+PCUD offers natural gas along with sales, service and installation of gas appliances.
+Presently PCUD serves approximately 17,000 customers, has 67 employees and its distribution system covers approximately 800 miles of gas main line.

 BENEFITS OF A MUNICIPAL UTILITY